Scunthorpe: Demographics

+Scunthorpe is also home to the largest British Asian community in the county of Lincolnshire, followed by both Lincoln and Grimsby.

 Culture

 The North Lincolnshire Museum is on Oswald Road, near the railway station.
 The former church of St John the Evangelist is now the 20–21 Visual Arts Centre.
 The Plowright Theatre, named after Joan Plowright, is on Laneham Street (off the west end of High Street and also near the railway station).
 It was built in 1958 as Scunthorpe Civic Theatre.
 The Baths Hall, reopened in 2011, a 1,700 capacity venue also hosts visiting musical and theatrical events.

 The Scunthorpe Co-operative Junior Choir from Scunthorpe won the title of BBC Radio 3 Choir of the Year 2008 at the Grand Finals on 7 December 2008 at the Royal Festival Hall, London.
 The main choir is made up of 90 members aged between 9 and 19 years whilst also having two training choirs taking children as young as 3 years old.
 They have made several CDs, performed numerous concerts in the area and further afield, have been subject of documentaries and are internationally renowned as having travelled the world.

 Scunthorpe was the setting of a 2012 Cultural Olympiad community opera called Cycle Song, about past steel-worker and Olympic cyclist Lal White.
 It was composed by Tim Sutton and the librettist was Ian McMillan.
 The Scunthorpe Co-operative Junior Choir, Proper Job Theatre Company and over a thousand locals participated.